Charting New Horizons.

 Ferdinand Magellan’s 1519 expedition changed the world forever.
 His journey was “the greatest sea voyage was ever undertaken, and the most significant,” says historian Laurence Bergreen, author of Over the Edge of the World: Magellan’s Terrifying Circumnavigation of the Globe.
 “That’s not hyperbole.”

-In September 1519 Magellan’s fleet with 234 men including a number of Portuguese, Italians and French sailed from Sanlúcar de Barrameda, Spain, and crossed the Atlantic Ocean, which was then known simply as the Ocean Sea.
+In September 1519 Magellan’s fleet with 234 men including several Portuguese, Italians and French sailed from Sanlúcar de Barrameda, Spain, and crossed the Atlantic Ocean, which was then known simply as the Ocean Sea.
 Three years later, after Magellan’s death, only one ship, the Victoria, made it back to Spain after circumnavigating the world.
 That ship that remained, was captained by Juan Sebastian Elcano, a Basque who returned to Spain in September 1522.
 Along the way, they encountered a new ocean, mapped new routes for European trade, and set the stage for modern globalism.
 Sixty thousand miles later, and after the death of 80 per cent of those involved, the expedition had proven that the globe could be circumnavigated and opened the door to European colonization of the New World in the name of commerce.

 Even though it was considered one of the greatest in history, Magellan’s voyage didn’t have that many repercussions after it finished.
 The main one was that it started a dispute between Portugal and Spain over who should control the Moluccas.
 The Spanish tried many times to establish a presence in the islands, but they all ended badly.
 Finally, after having spent much time and lost lives, they would concede them to the Portuguese.